volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

   // One of the arguments from this list "enable_ddos_detection disable_ddos_detection" must be set

   enable_ddos_detection {
-    // One of the arguments from this list "enable_auto_mitigation disable_auto_mitigation" must be set enable_auto_mitigation = true
+    // One of the arguments from this list "disable_auto_mitigation enable_auto_mitigation" must be set enable_auto_mitigation = true
   }
   domains = ["www.foo.com"]

-  // One of the arguments from this list "round_robin least_active random source_ip_stickiness cookie_stickiness ring_hash" must be set
+  // One of the arguments from this list "random source_ip_stickiness cookie_stickiness ring_hash round_robin least_active" must be set

-  ring_hash {
-    hash_policy {
-      // One of the arguments from this list "header_name cookie source_ip" must be set header_name = "host"

-      terminal = true
+  round_robin = true
-    }
-  }

   // One of the arguments from this list "https_auto_cert https http" must be set